icons8/lunacy-docs/docs/components.md

     </tr>
     <tr>
       <td>Convert Component to Artboard</td>
       <td>This command applies only to main components.
-It converts the selected main component into an artboard with a group of objects.
+It converts the selected main component into an artboard with a group of layers.
 All the instances of the component convert into groups.</td>
       <td><code>Ctrl+Shift+Y</code></td>
       <td><code>⌘ Shift Y</code></td>
     </tr>